 Exceptions to the General Rule for Equivalency

 Since the initial implementation of the SCNS, specific disciplines or types of courses have been excepted from the guarantee of transfer for equivalent courses.
-These include varying topics courses that must be evaluated individually, or courses in which the student must be evaluated for mastery of skill and technique.
+These include courses that must be evaluated individually, or courses in which the student must be evaluated for mastery of skill and technique.
 The following courses are exceptions to the general rule for course equivalencies and may not transfer.
 Transferability is at the discretion of the receiving institution.

 - Courses not offered by the receiving institution.